dliedke/Meditate/UserGuide.md

 - configurable preparation time before the meditation session
 - summary stats at the end of the session
     - Heart rate chart including min, avg and max HR
-    - Respiration rate chart including min, avg and max respiration rate
+    - Respiration rate chart including min, avg and max estimated respiration rate
     - Stress
     - HRV
 - pause/resume current session using the back button